Nigeria won’t let Guinea Bissau down – Buhari - Nigeria Today

 Nigeria won’t let Guinea Bissau down – Buhari

-President Muhammadu Buhari, Wednesday, assured that as the Chairman of ECOWAS Contact Group on Guinea Bissau, he will do his best to ensure that the country did not relapse into crisis.
-Receiving the Prime Minister of Guinea Bissau, Umar El-Mukhtar Sissoco-Embola, at the State House, the President expressed satisfaction on the gradual return of normalcy […]
+President Muhammadu Buhari on Wednesday assured that as the Chairman of ECOWAS Contact Group on Guinea Bissau, he will do his best to ensure that the country did not relapse into crisis.

+He gave the assurance while receiving the Prime Minister of Guinea Bissau, Umar El-Mukhtar Sissoco-Embola, at the State House, Abuja.

+The President, in a statement issued by his Senior Special Assistant on Media and Publicity, Garba Shehu, expressed satisfaction with the gradual return of normalcy to the West African country.

 Follow us on twitter @NigeriaTodayNG